viraja1/news_registry/README.md

 # News Registry

 News Registry incentivizes fact checking and quality.
 It helps to build a curative reputation.
 It allows credit to be given to original sources.
 You can submit link of new news articles or add facts supporting the existing news articles.
-Support the community by upvoting or downvoting the news or facts
+Support the community by upvoting or downvoting the news or facts.

 ## Demo